Register Today For The 2021 Conference!

 What is HPS?

-Hermansky-Pudlak Syndrome (HPS) is a genetic metabolic disorder which causes albinism, visual impairment, and a platelet dysfunction with prolonged bleeding.
+Hermansky-Pudlak Syndrome (HPS) is a genetic metabolic disorder, characterized by albinism, visual impairment, and a platelet dysfunction that results in prolonged bleeding.

-The severity of HPS ranges from very mild with few symptoms to severe and disabling.
-Since HPS is an autosomal recessive disorder, both parents are carriers of the abnormal gene.
+Currently there are 10 known types of HPS.
+The future might also reveal other unidentified HPS gene types.
+HPS can range from mild with few symptoms to very severe and disabling.
+Since HPS is an autosomal recessive disorder, both parents must be carriers of the abnormal gene.

-It was originally identified in two patients in Czechoslovakia in 1959, who were cared for by Dr. Hermansky and Dr. Pudlak.
-It has since been identified in people around the world in nearly every nationality, however it is very prevalent among Puerto Rican people due to a “Founders Effect” on that island.
+Hermansky-Pudlak syndrome, was discovered in Czechoslovakia in 1959, in two patients cared for by Dr. Hermansky and Dr. Pudlak.
+It has since been identified in many nationalities around the world—however it is very prevalent among people of Puerto Rican descent, due to a “Founders Effect” on that island.